isomerpages/isomerpages-govtech/media/technews/_posts/2020-06-22-navigating-a-post-circuit-breaker-singapore.md

 ![SPOT the Dog](/images/technews/navigating-a-post-circuit-breaker-sg.pic4.png)

 From convenient gantry systems to robotic watchdogs, the projects showcased at the STACK-X: Meetup webinar exemplify how emerging problems can be proactively addressed by harnessing data and technology.

 To find out more about ongoing projects at GovTech—including the ones mentioned above—visit their [Developer Portal](https://www.developer.gov.sg/).
-For readers that are looking to contribute to Singapore’s digital efforts against COVID-19, [volunteer](https://www.developer.gov.sg/covid-volunteering/) and [career opportunities](https://govtech.taleo.net/careersection/govtech_external/jobsearch.ftl)are also available.
+For readers that are looking to contribute to Singapore’s digital efforts against COVID-19, [volunteer](https://www.developer.gov.sg/covid-volunteering/) and [career opportunities](https://govtech.taleo.net/careersection/govtech_external/jobsearch.ftl) are also available.
 Click on the respective links to find out more.

 Missed the webinar?
 Click [here](https://www.youtube.com/watch?v=-wtORFpvFCg&feature=youtu.be)to watch the recording and stay updated on future STACK-X: Meetups [here](https://go.gov.sg/meetup).